Annual Consumer Information Notice

 Information Dissemination

 The Vice Chancellor of Student Services is available on a full-time basis to assist enrolled or prospective students in obtaining information on financial assistance, Missouri State University-West Plains, graduation, and completion rates.
-The Office of the Vice Chancellor of Student Services is located in Lybyer Technology Center room 207, phone (417) 255-7255.
-The Assoc.
-Vice Chancellor of Business and Support Services is available to assist individuals with security policies and crime statistics.
-The Assoc.
-Vice Chancellor of Business and Support Services is located in Kellett Hall room 201, phone (417) 255-7258.
+The Office of the Vice Chancellor of Student Services is located in Lybyer Technology Center room 207, phone (417) 255-7256.
+The Associate Vice Chancellor for Business and Support Services is available to assist individuals with security policies and crime statistics.
+The Associate Vice Chancellor for Business and Support Services is located in Kellett Hall room 201, phone (417) 255-7258.

 Athletic Program Information